Apple Podcasts: automatic chapters FAQ

 Apple Podcasts now supports three chapter formats:

-• It’ll also support “Episode Notes”, a list of chapter points normally placed at the bottom of individual episode notes.
+- It also supports “Episode Notes”, a list of chapter points normally placed at the bottom of individual episode notes.
 These are also supported by Spotify and by YouTube, and is a simple way to add chapter support.

-• Finally, Apple will support “Chapters JSON”, the Podcasting 2.0 standard.
+- Finally, Apple supports “Chapters JSON”, the Podcasting 2.0 standard.
 This is a separate file for your show, which can contain (some) links and images.
+They appear to be ingested when your episode is published.

 ID3 tags work well with some podcast hosting companies who don’t change your audio file when you upload it.
 However, they can be stripped by others, so they don’t always work.
 They’re most often produced by your audio editor.
 (In Hindenburg, use Shift+CMD+Enter to make a chapter point.
 It supports images, links and names.)